staksa/kilroy/README.markdown

 ## What is Kilroy?

-Kilroy is my minimal blog and resume build with html, css and jquery.
+Kilroy is my minimal blog and resume.
 Kilroy is build on Stacey - minimal cms, which is database free.
 Stacey makes creating posts and pages super easy.
 And to make this all even more cool --everything is responsive.
-<p>My old blog was deployed on heroku, this one is deployed on my own server.</p>

 ## What is Stacey?